Luxury goods e-commerce times they are a-changin’

 How to drive sales in a changed retail jewelry climate

-Last year, Bob Dylan won a Nobel Prize in Literature “for having created new poetic expressions within the great American song tradition.”
+In 2016, Bob Dylan won the Nobel Prize in Literature “for having created new poetic expressions within the great American song tradition.”
 One of the earliest poetic expressions he penned was “The Times They Are A-Changin’,” which has been acclaimed as one of the early ‘60s great protest songs.
 In later decades, it has been adopted as a general change anthem and used in everything from product announcements to advertisements, and I often think of it whenever a paradigm shift forces business in new directions.
 I specifically think of these brilliant lines, “Your old road is rapidly agin’ … For the times they are a-changin’.”

 Research shows us that retail jewelry sales aren’t just a-changin’; they have changed.
 Global luxury e-commerce is growing, and jewelry sales are a significant portion of that growth.
 According to the Technavio Global Luxury E-tailing Marketing 2015–2019 report, sales in this market are expected to reach $42 billion in the next two years.
 That’s a 100 percent increase over the $21 billion sales high of 2014.